 Keeping above in mind the routes of proposed lines under the project has been so aligned that it takes care of above factors.
-As such different alternatives for transmission lines were studied with the help of Govt. published data like Forest atlas, Survey of India etc. to arrive at most optimum route which can be taken up for detailed survey and assessment of environmental & social impacts for their proper management.
-However in case any stray houses or geologically unstable area is encountered the same will be avoided by shifting the tower location on detouring the line for short length at time of check survey/ tower spotting.
+As such different alternatives for transmission lines were studied with the help of Govt. published data like Forest atlas, Survey of India topo maps, Google Maps etc. to arrive at the most optimum route which can be taken up for detailed survey and assessment of environmental & social impacts for their proper management.